easy-ride-victoria/new_easy_ride/docs/planning/userStories.md

 # User Stories / requirements

-As a member of the public, I am welcomed on a page with a redirection to the main VTRA website or login.

 ### APP FEATURES

-- Admin & rider authentication/authorization
+- Admin & rider authentication/authorization _stretch_
 - Schedule for viewing and booking rides/lessons
 - Weather integration
 - Chat integration
 - Payment integration
 - User management

+### AS A MEMBER OF THE PUBLIC

+- I am welcomed on a page with a redirection to the main VTRA website or login.

 ### AS A MEMBER OF THE EXERCISE RIDERS TEAM: